injune1123/Algorithm_using_JS/README.md

 # Algorithms Using JS
-Solutions to algorithm problems written in JavaScript
+Templates to common algorithm problems written in JavaScript

 # To Test
 1. run `yarn install` or `npm install` at the root of this project